-Dakota Hendrickson, a 17 year-old teenager from Omaha, NE.
+Dakota Hendrickson, is an 18 year-old teenager from Omaha, NE.
 Dakota is a dedicated Christian and an honor roll student at Concordia Lutheran High School in Omaha.
 He’s a gifted athlete playing varsity football and basketball, lettering in both sports, as a freshman.
-In football Dakota was the starting Tailback/Slotback/Receiver, Kicker, and Punter.
+In football Dakota was the starting Tailback, Kicker, and Punter.
 Dakota saw action as a point guard and shooting guard on Concordia's varsity Basketball team.

-While only 17, Dakota is no stranger to racing’s grueling challenge.
-2014 will be his second full season in 410 sprint cars.
+While only 18, Dakota is no stranger to racing’s grueling challenge.
+2015 will be his third full season in 410 sprint cars.
+A regular the past three years at Knoxville Raceway, Dakota finished 20th in 2013 and 17th in 2014 in the Lucas Oil Knoxville Championship Cup Series.
 Dakota is a second generation driver and began his racing career at age 8, the same year he won his first race in a borrowed car and a borrowed engine on his fourth time out!
 To date Dakota has recorded over 20 Feature victories.
 He progressed through the Outlaw Dirt Kart classes to make his debut this season in a sprint car.

 In 2006, Dakota was the track champion at English Creek Speedway south of Knoxville, IA.
 That he also finished second in the English Creek Dirt Kart Nationals, one of the nation’s premier events which brought hundreds of competitors from around the country, many from Northern California in West and North Carolina in the East.